phillarmonic/drun/README.md

   # With default value for optional secrets
   run "webhook_url={secret('webhook', 'https://default.com')}"

+  # Access global namespace secret
+  info "Team token: {secret('shared_token', '', 'global')}"

 task "cleanup":
   secret delete "api_key"
   secret delete "db_password"
 ```

-**Secret Operations:**
+**Secret Operations in Tasks:**
-- `secret set "key" to "value"` - Store a secret
+- `secret set "key" to "value"` - Store a secret in project namespace
+- `secret set "key" to "value" in namespace "name"` - Store in custom namespace
 - `secret get "key"` - Retrieve a secret (or use `{secret('key')}` in interpolation)
 - `secret exists "key"` - Check if a secret exists
-- `secret list` - List all secrets in current namespace
+- `secret list` - List all secrets in current project namespace
+- `secret list from namespace "name"` - List secrets in specific namespace
-- `secret delete "key"` - Remove a secret
+- `secret delete "key"` - Remove a secret from project namespace
+- `secret delete "key" from namespace "name"` - Remove from custom namespace

+**See also:** [Secret Management CLI](#secret-management-cli) for managing secrets from the command line

 #### **Usage Examples**